Play the Best

 GAMES / PLAY / WORK

-Children's Play is Work:
+Children's Play is Work

-Playing games is fun only when it provides experiences of mastery, and competence not extrinsic goofy rewards.
+Playing games is fun only when it provides experiences of mastery, and

 - Songs, jump rope chants, kiddy rhymes, circle games

-- The Ring Shout game
+The Ring Shout

 - Easter Eggs Musical Chairs Game